 J.D./Master of Business Administration and J.D./MBA in Accounting or Finance

 Business and industry must take public and private law into account in all decisions.
 The College of Law and the Whitman School of Management have responded by creating joint degree programs in business administration.
 Students may obtain a J.D. and M.B.A. in four years instead of the five years necessary when both programs are pursued separately.
 This program is particularly appropriate for students with career objectives in corporate law, tax law, or labor law.
 Students may pursue general management programs or specialize in accounting, entrepreneurship, finance, marketing, and supply chain management.

-J.D./Master of Science in Communications
+J.D./Master of Arts or Science in Communications

 J.D./Master of Science in Cultural Foundations of Education with an Optional Certificate in Disability Studies

 This joint degree program offers students the opportunity to earn a J.D. and M.S. in Education, as well as a Certificate of Advanced Study (CAS) in Disability Studies [PDF], which is a New York State-approved certificate and concentration.
 Disability Studies applies legal, social, cultural, historical, and philosophical perspectives to the study of disability in society, and this joint degree, with its concentration in Disability Studies, was the first such degree in the nation.
 Joint degree students enroll in selected courses with the School of Education, which is ranked among the best education graduate schools in the country, and its Special Education and Cultural Foundations in Education Programs are consistently ranked within the top 10 nationwide.
 Graduates are prepared for disability law and policy jobs in federal and state government, community service agencies, advocacy organizations, school districts, and law firms specializing in disability and/or education law.
 Students are able to complete the J.D. and M.S. in three years.